CU-CommunityApps/docker-petshop/README.md

       - AWSElasticBeanstalkWorkerTier
       - AWSElasticBeanstalkMulticontainerDocker

+## Puppet Configuration management

+This project shows how Puppet can be used to accomplish configuration management in two different contexts:

+1. during the Docker build process, controlled by the [Dockerfile](Dockerfile).
+This configuration is stored as part of the Docker image.
+1. upon first launch of a container, controlled by a launch script [container-scripts/launch.sh](container-scripts/launch.sh).
+This configuration should be considered transient because it is re-applied inside every container launched from the image.

 ## Secrets

-This example shows two different methods for managing secrets:

-**Puppet/eyaml:** Using eyaml and Puppet to decrypt secrets during the docker build process.
-Encrypted secrets are stored in the puppet-petshop repo.
-The plaintext of secrets are embedded in Docker images, which are typically stored in dtr.cucloud.net.
-This method focuses on using treating individual atttributes/properties in yaml files as secrets.

-**KMS/custom:** Custom scripting that uses the AWS Key Management Service (KMS) to decrypt secrets at container launch time.
-This method leaves secrets encrypted in Docker images stored in dtr.cucloud.net.
-This method focuses on treating entire files as secret.
+This project uses Puppet to configure secrets for images and containers.
+Secrets deployed by Puppet during the Docker build process are stored in plain text in the corresponding Docker image.
+Secrets deployed by Puppet at container launch are stored encrypted in the corresponding Docker image.
+Individual teams will have different comfort levels with each of the approaches.

+Regardless of when secrets are deployed by Puppet, the same two technical mechanisms can be used.
+In both cases AWS Key Management Service is used for encryption and decryption.
+These two mechanisms are:

+**Puppet and hiera-eyaml:** The hiera-eyaml and hiera-eyaml-kms gems are used to extend Puppet functionality to manage secrets directly in Puppet attribute (yaml) files which contain individually encrypted attributes.
+With proper configuration, Puppet attribute data are transparently decrypted for deployment by Puppet.

+**Puppet and custom KMS scripting:** The approach uses whole file encryption.
+Puppet is used to deploy files to and image or container and then decrypt them using custom scripts.

-### Secrets using eyaml
+### Secrets using KMS

-To be documented...

-### Decrypting secrets at launch

-With this approach, entire small files (up to 4KB) are treated as secrets and placed in the docker image in encrypted form.
-At container launch time, we use custom scripting to decrypt those files.
-The 4KB limit comes from the capabilities of KMS.
-For larger files, you would have to use KMS data keys and key wrapping to encrypt your secrets.
-See [AWS Key Management Service Concepts](http://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#data-keys).

-AWS resource configuration required for this approach:

-- An application-specific KMS encryption key is created and used for encryption and decryption.
+Both approaches to secrets management uses AWS Key Management Service (KMS), specifically as single application-specific KMS key.
+See [cloud-formation/kms-key.json](cloud-formation/kms-key.json) for a CloudFormation template to create a KMS specifically for this application to manage secrets using KMS.
+This template creates a single KMS key with the following characteristics:
-  - key name: petshop-demo-key
+  - key name (alias): user-defined at CloudFormation stack launch
   - key administrators:
     - shib-admin role
-    - pea1 IAM user
+      - This is the Cornell-standard master administrative role for AWS accounts.
   - key users:
-    - shib-admin role
     - petshop-elasticbeanstalk-ec2-role role
+      - This is a custom instance role defined for this project.
     - pea1 IAM user
-      - this gives permission to encrypt/decrypt via KMS CLI on a local workstation
+      - This gives an IAM user permission to encrypt/decrypt via KMS CLI on a local workstation properly configured with AWS API credentials.

+Before using the `kms-key.json` file to create a new stack, you would want to change it to reference the appropriate ARNs for similar roles and users in your AWS account.
+See elsewhere in this documentation for more information about the petshop-elasticbeanstalk-ec2-role' role.

+### Puppet and custom KMS scripting

+With this approach, entire small files (up to 4KB) are treated as secrets and placed in the docker image or container in encrypted form.
+At Docker build time or at container launch time, Puppet uses custom scripting to decrypt those files.
+The 4KB limit comes from the capabilities of KMS.
+For larger files, you would have to use KMS data keys and key wrapping to encrypt your secrets.
+See [AWS Key Management Service Concepts](http://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#data-keys).

 Puppet resources required for this approach: